20Tauri/DoxyDoxygen/README.md

    * capability to *update* existing comments,
    * a [large support of languages](https://github.com/20Tauri/DoxyDoxygen/blob/master/COMPARE.md) (with more than 40 languages supported)
-   * an easy and powerfull documenting style configuration,
+   * an easy and powerful documenting style configuration,
    * a deep language comprehension (examine function body to determine parameters types),
    * sub-plugins support,
    * ...